 The Importance of Self-Advocacy

 - Track Your Symptoms: Keep a detailed record of your cycles, symptoms, and any changes in your body.
-Bring this to your appointments to provide concrete evidence of your concerns.

 You Deserve Answers